Jump Ahead To:

 West University has more than 700 buildings in a large variety of architectural styles, from Transitional to Art Deco, and quite a few bungalows.
 The average price for a house is $317,000 with larger homes going as high as $1.2 million.
 Rent ranges from under $1000 for a one-bedroom apartment to $2,300 for a house.
 If you’d like to see what’s for sale and rent, we’ve got you covered.
-The houses seem pretty affordable, for the most part.
-If you can find anyone who’s willing to sell.
-And the rent is pretty inexpensive too, depending on what you’re looking for.

-Neighborhoods are about location and lifestyle, to be sure.
-But more importantly, they are about the people who live in them.
-These downtown neighborhoods are culturally rich and offer a range of diverse lifestyles.
-Hopefully, this guide will help you find what you’re looking for.

-ii | West University has more than 700 buildings in a large variety of architectural styles, from Transitional to Art Deco, and quite a few bungalows.
-The average price for a house is $317,000 with larger homes going as high as $1.2 million.
-Rent ranges from under $1000 for a one-bedroom apartment to $2,300 for a house.
-If you’d like to see what’s for sale and rent, we’ve got you covered.
-The houses seem pretty affordable, for the most part.
-If you can find anyone who’s willing to sell.
-And the rent is pretty inexpensive too, depending on what you’re looking for.

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These downtown neighborhoods are culturally rich and offer a range of diverse lifestyles.
 Hopefully, this guide will help you find what you’re looking for.